muratk3n/thirdwave/en/README.md

 Frankly it was a bit surprising at first seeing sci folk still do not know why planes fly.
-But then u think about misconceptions around black holes, the big-bang, gasesous sun, then you are like 'yeah mfers could eff that up no problem'.
+But then u think about misconceptions around black holes, the big-bang, gasesous sun, then you are like 'yeah that cld fall through the cracks no problem'

 It is encouraging in some ways in that there is much to do.